00010023/wt.coursework2/readme.md

 Dear staff, I know that you're shitty bored with scriptkiddies' coursework.
 Now, let me take your time more joyful and in a way more interesting.
 All you have to do is just launch the documentation website that is hosted on cloud either you can run it locally too.
+By the way, **it's highly recommended running my project on top of UNIX typo system**.
+Nevertheless, my shell scripts that was tended to work on Linux command line interface won't work on _cocky Windows Operating System_.

 ### For cloud solutions